 tracert.
 As mentioned earlier, you’ll find

 traceroute in Linux/macOS and

 tracert in Windows.
 But there’s also one other big difference;

 tracert uses UDP.

 The data returned whether on Linux or Windows is the same with some minor formatting differences.

-Using tracert on Windows
+Using the tracert Command

-Perhaps you've found yourself troubleshooting a network issue for an application that you manage.
+Perhaps you’ve found yourself troubleshooting a network issue for an application that you manage.
 After looking at some log files, you see that requests that the application is making from a remote server are taking longer than normal or dropping packets entirely.
-This is a perfect scenario to use the
+This is a perfect scenario to use the tracert command tool.

 If you’re on Windows, open up a command prompt (cmd.exe) or Windows PowerShell console.
 All examples you’ll see in this section will use Windows PowerShell v5.1.